shayonj/pg-osc/README.md

 rvm use 3.0.0
 ```

 - Spin up postgres via Docker Compose - `docker compose up`
-- Then, run `bundle exec spec` to run the tests.
+- `bundle exec rspec` to run the tests.
 - You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.